johaupt/johaupt.github.io/_posts/2019-09-19-Uplift_ITE_summary.md

 (Estimated) Treatment Effect (*How much impact the coupon had*): \\( \tau_i \\)

 # K-Model approach
-**(aka T-Learner, Conditional Mean Regressions, Difference in Conditional Means)**
+**(aka Two-Model Approach, T-Learner, Conditional Mean Regressions, Difference in Conditional Means)**
 The following approaches build a model to predict the outcome with and without treatment.
 By looking at the difference between the predicted outcomes, we can find out how much impact we can expect from the treatment.

 When using the k-model approached, named after the number of models we need to train, we estimate an outcome model for each treatment group separately and calculate the treatment effect as the difference between the estimated outcomes.
 If there is one treatment, we will have two groups: treatment and control (where people might get nothing or Placebo).
 The impact of treatment vs. doing nothing is then the difference between the prediction of the model build on the treated and prediction of the model build on the control group.

 The outcome models (*base learners*) can take any form, so we could use neural networks or boosted trees to do the heavy lifting.
 The downside of the k-model approach is that the outcome process may be difficult to estimate and that the errors of the two models in the difference may add up.

-## Bayesian Additive Regression Trees
-Use Bayesian Additive Regression Trees as outcome models.
-The difference in posterior distributions provides an uncertainty estimate of the treatment effect that may be useful for the decision or to do uncertainty based data collection.

-*Hill, J. L. (2011).
-[Bayesian Nonparametric Modeling for Causal Inference](https://doi.org/10.1198/jcgs.2010.08162).
-Journal of Computational and Graphical Statistics, 20(1), 217–240.*

 ## Multi-task network
 **(aka DragonNet)**